Information about survey tools available for researchers

 Click here for online Qualtrics training

 Qualtrics will provide online tutorials, phone support and respond to e-mails during normal business hours.
 Qualtrics provide an Australian number (+61.2.8011.3321+61.2.8011.3321) that may be used for contacting Qualtrics regarding support issues.
-As each survey project tends to be uniquely structured the majority of training will occur through telephone and e-mail support.
-Quarterly training calls may also be scheduled by the Qualtrics Account Manager to discuss and/or demonstrate new features that have been made available by Qualtrics.
 For further support and training webinars click on the "support" tab on the Qualtrics website.

 REDCap is a secure web application for building and managing online surveys and databases, which can be used to collect virtually any type of data, but it is specifically geared to support data capture for research studies.
 It is particularly well-suited to longitudinal studies and patient data.